The subject at Selwyn

 Applicants will have two subject interviews, one with our Director of Studies, usually also with a colleague from the faculty.
 The other with a pair of academics from the Faculty of Education covering some of the range of available disciplines within the subject.
 In this interview they may be asked to read over a passage beforehand, which will then be used as part of the discussion.

 Applicants may also have a general interview with a Fellow who is not a specialist in this subject.
-This is designed to learn about the applicant’s interests and activities outside Education, his/her motivation in choosing to study Education at Cambridge, and the applicant’s maturity of approach towards academic work.
+This is designed to learn about the applicant’s interests and activities outside Education, their motivation in choosing to study Education at Cambridge, and their maturity of approach towards academic work.